 Coursework required as part of terms of admission may not be waived.

 Dual degree students will take a total of 24 semester hours of Computer Science courses and 36 semester hours of MBA courses.
 15 semester hours from the Computer Science courses will also count towards the emphasis/concentration requirement for the MBA degree.
-6 semester hours of the MBA courses that are taken as part of the MBA coursework will also count toward the M.S. in Computer Science.
-Separately, the M.S. degree requires 30 semester hours and the MBA degree requires 51 semester hours, for a total of 81 semester hours.
-The Dual Degree program lessens the load by 21 (15+6) semester hours.
+6 semester hours of the MBA courses that are taken as part of the MBA coursework will count toward the MS in Computer Science.
+Taken separately, the MS degree requires 30 semester hours and the MBA degree requires 42 semester hours, for a total of 72 semester hours.
+The Dual Degree program lessens the load by 12 semester hours, resulting in a required 60 semester hours rather than 72.

 Code | Title | Semester Hours |